 - Items prohibited by Google Shopping Policies for merchants (read more)

 - Items prohibited by Google Payments Policies for merchants (read more)

 - With orders placed from most stores on Google Express, contact Google Express Customer Support within 60 days of placing your order

-- With orders placed with some stores on Google Express, contact the store directly within 60 days of placing your order (find out whom to contact when)
+- With some stores on Google Express, contact the store directly within 60 days of placing your order (find out whom to contact when)